Wild Horses Available for Adoption

 Pacheco (aka Speckles) is a fancy pony that will work hard for his treats.
 He is not super friendly, but looking for a fair deal.
 He is not quite 13hh.
 He likes to boss other horses around.
 Link here

 Cassie is a 2 year old, daughter of Ursa Major.
-She is a pet and will make a nice riding pony.
+She is a big pet and will make a nice riding pony.
+Link here

 Phantom is a thirteen-year-old gelding who used to run wild with his own band near Placitas, NM.
 He was gelded, tamed, and adopted in 2019 but returned to us last year.
 He’s both sweet and sensible and brings a sense of maturity and calmness to the herd.
 Link here